The following post is from Amy of Simply Sugar & Gluten-Free:

 Eating whole foods instead of processed foods is healthier all-around.
-But, it’s especially helpful when when cooking for someone with food allergies.
-Heavily processed foods are often the biggest offenders and full of the top 8 allergens.
+But, it’s especially helpful when cooking for someone with food allergies.
+Heavily processed foods are often the biggest offenders and are full of the top 8 allergens.
 Here are some tips that will help you cook with whole foods.

 4. Find reliable allergy-friendly recipes.

 Not all recipes produce stellar results, regardless of the ingredients used.
 When cooking gluten-free or allergy-friendly it’s even more important to find a recipe that works.
 Look for recipes from reputable sources.
-If you have time, test the recipe before hand so you can be confident in the results.
+If you have time, test the recipe beforehand so you can be confident in the results.